aaronphillips7493/CLAW/README.md

 		vii) flyeParameter = tell Flye what kind of reads you are using as input (raw, corrected or HQ ONT long reads, or raw, corrected, or HIFI PacBio long reads).
 Default = --nano-raw.

 		viii) minimap2Parameter = tell minimap2 what kinds of reads you are using (ONT, PacBio, or HIFI).
 Default = map-ont.

+                iX) read_quality = mapq read quality score; if users want more stringent read filtering (i.e., reads with higher mapping quality) they can increase this number (e.g., 10 = 90%; 20 = 99%).

-		iX) chloroplastSize = the expected size of the chloroplast genome to be assembled.
+                X) chloroplastSize = the expected size of the chloroplast genome to be assembled.
 This is usually set as the size of the reference chloroplast genome.
 Default = 135000.

-		X) cpus = declare the number of CPUs to use.
+		Xi) cpus = declare the number of CPUs to use.
 Default = 4.

 	b) make sure you have saved your reads in the directory: